freiheit-com/fuava_simplebatch/README.md

         new Gson().fromJson(new InputStreamReader(is), Types.listOf(Integer.class))
     )

-    // the number of Article items to persist together in one list .setContentBatchSize( 100 )
+    // the number of Article items to persist together .setContentBatchSize( 100 )

     // Persist a partition of the iterator (max size is ContentBatchSize)